 Fannie Lou Hamer Arrested and Beaten in Winona, Mississippi

-On June 9, 1963, Fannie Lou Hamer and other civil rights activists were arrested in Winona, Mississippi, while returning from a voter registration workshop in South Carolina.
+On June 9, 1963, Fannie Lou Hamer and other civil rights activists were arrested in Winona, Mississippi, while returning from a voter education workshop in South Carolina.
 Ms. Hamer and the other activists had been traveling in the "white" section of a Greyhound bus despite threats from the driver that he planned to notify local police at the next stop.
-When the bus arrived at the Winona bus depot, the activists sat at the "white only" lunch counter inside the terminal.
+When the bus arrived at the Winona bus depot, some of the activists attempted to eat at Staley's Cafe but were refused service.

-Winona Police Chief Thomas Herrod ordered the group to go to the "colored" side of the depot and arrested them when one of the activists tried to write down his patrol car license number.
+Ms. Hamer, who had stayed on the bus, soon saw police officers arresting some of the activists.
+She got off the bus and was seized by a white police officer who began kicking her and arrested her.
 In August 1964, while testifying at the Democratic National Convention to urge party bosses to seat a group of Black Mississippi voters as delegates, Mrs. Hamer recalled the abuse she endured that night at the county jail.

 "It wasn't too long before three white men came to my cell," she said.
 "One of these men was a State Highway Patrolman and he asked me where I was from.
 I told him Ruleville and he said, 'We are going to check this.'
 They left my cell and it wasn't too long before they came back.
 He said, 'You are from Ruleville all right,' and he used a curse word.
 And he said, 'We are going to make you wish you was dead.'"

 The white officers then forced two African American prisoners to brutally beat Ms. Hamer with loaded blackjacks; she was nearly killed.
 As Mrs. Hamer regained consciousness, she overheard one of the white officers propose, "We could put them SOBs in [the] Big Black [River] and nobody would ever find them."